SEO for Collectors

 As a buyer, you can use SEO to be top-of-mind when it comes to acquiring pieces or even entire collections.
 This way you have the first pick with sellers.

-If you’re active in flipping collectibles, this will show you how to use SEO to make you both a popular seller and buyer.
+If you’re active in flipping collectibles, this page will show you how to use SEO to make you both a popular seller and buyer.

-And if you’re just looking for somebody to handle SEO for you – jump to the bottom of this article.
+If you’re just looking for somebody to handle SEO for you – jump to the bottom of this article.

 Jump Ahead